 It is piloting sending packages of ‘satellite’ testing kits directly to care homes across England to enable testing of residents.

 A total of 4,760 tests have been delivered to more than 4,300 locations.
 In addition, more than 25,000 care staff have already been tested.

-The ultimate aim is that anyone who needs a test will be able to have one, it added.
+The ultimate aim of expanding Covid-19 testing to social care is that anyone who needs a test will be able to have one, it added.

 It said there are now more than 40 drive-through testing sites across the country and that 25,000 home testing kits will be available for ordering by the end of the week.